D4RY-exe/Intro-to-Python-Final-Project/preposal.md

 ## Do you have any questions of your own?

-If doing a visual novel, how many questions/what is the expected length of the video game for an A?
+How many questions/what is the expected length of the video game for an A?